department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 ### Can I get disability compensation from VA?

-Yes, if:

-- You have a current health problem that affects your body or mind, and
+You can get compensation if you have a current health problem that affects your body or mind **and** that health problem is directly connected to:
-- You got sick or injured while serving in the military—and can link the health problem you have now to this illness or injury, or
+- Getting sick or injured while serving in the military OR
-- You had a health problem before you joined the military—and serving made it worse
+- A health problem you had before you joined, but serving in the military made it worse

 <br>